 fabe is an app that simultaneously helps you reduce consumption and joins your efforts to a worldwide movement of millions of people doing the same thing.
 Before getting into any of the details of how it would work, though, I would like to tell you what I want to achieve with fabe.

-Our second priority is to end the mass brutalization and killing of domesticated sentients, such as pigs and cows.
+Our third priority is to end the mass brutalization and killing of domesticated sentients, such as pigs and cows.
 Yes, pigs and cows are sentient creatures, solving problems and caring for their families, just like us.
 It is flat out wrong to treat fellow sentients the way we do.
 The least we can do is treat well and with respect the animals we are going to eat.

-Our third priority is quite different.
+Our fourth priority is quite different.
 It is to saturate our lives with purpose and meaning.
 We want our lives to be about more than simply getting through the day.
 We feel the greatest joy and satisfaction from helping others.

 Our guiding principles

 I will elaborate on these soon, but hopefully they are reasonably self-explanatory.